5 birds you’re likely to spot at Adelaide’s bird sanctuary

 The grey plover, with its big beautiful eyes, nests in the Arctic where they are known as a black-bellied plover.
 It’s only the females who are regular summer migrants to Australia.

 Sightings of the grey plover have been recorded at Port Prime and Thompson Beach.
-If you’re interested in learning more about this bird’s annual journey, read our post.
+If you’re interested in learning more about this bird’s annual journey, read our blog here.

 5. Eastern curlew